alphagov/govuk-design-system/src/components/password-input/index.md

 Users will not get any feedback when they’ve reached the `maxlength` and their text input has been truncated.
 This happens when a user has pasted text from elsewhere or it’s been autofilled by a password manager.

-If you must restrict the length of a password, show an error message instead using the [validation](/patterns/validation/) pattern.
+If you must restrict the length of a password, show an error message instead using the [Validation pattern](/patterns/validation/).

 ### Do not spellcheck or autocapitalise the user's input